homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 [^43]:Editor’s note: There is that word again.

 [^44]:Author’s note: At this point I wish to correct an error that was made by the New York newspapers in their account of the wedding.
 I was repeatedly referred to as the groom, though I have had nothing to do with the care of a horse since I was twelve years old, and then only as a favor.
 The mistake probably was due to a misunderstanding by an Associated Press reporter, who, when my engagement was announced, called up Hugga’s mother, Sitta Much, and asked if she was satisfied with me as a son-in-law.
 Mrs. Much replied: “I certainly am.
 He is a hustler.”
 The reporter, no doubt, thought she said “hostler.”
-The two words “‘hostler” and “hustler” sound a great deal alike, especially in Eskimo.[^900]
+The two words “hostler” and “hustler” sound a great deal alike, especially in Eskimo.[^900]

 [^900]:Editor’s note: Another amusing incident is told concerning that same telephone conversation.
 When the reporter first got the bride’s mother on the wire, he said: “Mrs. Much?” and she replied: “Yes.
 A great deal.”